hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 Views from the backyard of Hostal Taita Cristobal in Isinvili

 Isinlivi town is always a favorite among hikers on the Quilotoa Loop.
-It may because of the Llullu Llama Mountain Lodge.
+It may be because of the Llullu Llama Mountain Lodge.
 This popular guesthouse boasts a hot tub, outdoor space, and a cozy lodge interior.

 Another popular guesthouse is Hostal Taita Cristobal.
-This cozy family run lodge has a lovely garden, green space, and on-site llamas.
+This cozy family-run lodge has a lovely garden, green space, and on-site llamas.
 The food is delicious and they make fresh tea at night from the garden.

 Remember, along the Quilotoa hike route, most accommodations include a bed, dinner, breakfast, and free drinking water